mari-gar/mari-gar.github.io/_posts/2021-01-31-create-github-pages-website.markdown

 **Lastly**, you can [push the locally created markdown file to GitHub via the command line.](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line).

-To use the command line, replace `FOLDER/FILE.md` with the path to the file you want to push.
+To use the command line, makes sure that the files you are uploading are closed and your directory is set to your local repository for your website.
+Replace `WEBSITEFOLDER` with your repository folder's name and replace `FOLDER/FILE.md` with the path to the file you want to push.
 Replace `COMMENT` with your comment about the file.
 This is necessary to complete the `git commit` step.
 Lastly, replace `BRANCH` with the branch where you saved your website as.
 In this case, it is `master`.

     ```
     $ cd WEBSITEFOLDER